-Younger policyholders certainly have access to the lowest rates.
-This is much is true.
-However, the belief that your rates continue to increase as you hold a given policy is just patently false.
-Once you get approved for a life insurance policy, the terms – yes, including your premium rates – are locked in.
-If you’re in your 50s and looking to start a new plan, you will encounter higher rates than a spry 20-something, but this has nothing to do with escalating premiums.
-Rather, a provider’s risk assessment simply considers an older customer more of a financial risk and sets the prices accordingly.
-So there’s your incentive to start a plan as soon as possible.
+Younger policyholders certainly have access to the lowest rates but rates do not continue to increase as you hold a given policy.
+Once you get approved for a life insurance policy, the terms – including your premium rates – are locked in.
+However, if you’re in your 50s and looking to start a new plan, you will encounter higher rates than a 20-something because older customer are considered more of a financial risk.
+There’s your incentive to start a plan as soon as possible.

-With so many different types of plans available, it’s impossible to outright label every policy out there as “too expensive.”
+With so many different types of plans available, it’s unfair to label every policy as “too expensive.”
 A policy deemed too costly by one consumer based on their needs and budget may be a bargain for another person.
-If you have any interest at all in obtaining coverage, you really do need to do a bit more digging before you assume that there is no way for you to get the life insurance your family needs.
+If you have any interest in obtaining coverage, you need to do a bit more digging before you assume that there is no way for you to get the life insurance your family needs.

 Don’t speculate that a certain medical condition will prevent you from qualifying for a life insurance plan.
-These days, many providers are open to taking on a certain percentage of high-risk special cases, and others actually specialize in policyholders who are afflicted with serious medical ailments that might complicate their ability to secure coverage elsewhere.
-Furthermore, some policies don’t even require a medical exam, though these are often more expensive than traditional plans.
+Many providers are open to taking on a certain percentage of high-risk special cases, and others actually specialize in policyholders who are afflicted with serious medical ailments that might complicate their ability to secure coverage elsewhere.
+Some policies don’t even require a medical exam, though these are often more expensive than traditional plans.

-An employer-based policy is all you need: Just because your employer provides a life insurance policy, this fact alone doesn’t mean that said plan offers enough coverage to meet you and your family’s needs.
-In many cases, this contribution is minimal at best, serving only as a baseline on which the policyholder can build.
+Just because your employer provides a life insurance policy doesn’t mean that said plan offers enough coverage to meet you and your family’s needs.
+In many cases, this contribution is minimal, serving only as a baseline on which the policyholder can build.
 Moreover, you might be at risk of losing this employer-based policy entirely if you were to leave the company for any reason.
-Despite the shakiness of this coverage, it is often enough to trigger a perfunctory response from the consumer that they already have life insurance and don’t need any more.
-Sadly, this usually isn’t an accurate assessment of their coverage.
+Despite the shakiness of this coverage, it is often enough to trigger a perfunctory response from the consumer that they already have life insurance and don’t need any more; this usually is not an accurate assessment of their coverage.

-Get an insurance quote today at AAA.com/QuoteNow.
+Schedule an insurance call today at AAA.com/Insurance.